cucumber-attic/website/apps/dynamic/views/_posts/unconference-the-rocket-fuel-in-your-agile-transformation.md

 Tips for a facilitator
 ======================

-Facilitating an open space can be a wonderful experience, but it does require some careful preparation.
+Facilitating an unconference can be a wonderful experience, but it does require some careful preparation.

-Although stating the rules is an important part of making an open-space event work, there are a few other fundamental tips for a facilitator to be aware of to make the event a success.
+Although stating the rules is an important part of making an unconference work, there are a few other fundamental tips for a facilitator to be aware of to make the event a success.